kaanvur/cal-calc/README.md

 - dark and light mode support
 - progressive web app (pwa) activated.
 - server side render does not expose your api keys.
-- libre translate can host anywhere you want.
+- libre translate can host anywhere you want or use google translate
 - i18n localization.

 ## Installation